 If this is happening, you can simply close the individual problem vent or turn your grill to a different angle.

-Use a Remote Thermometer
+Use a Wireless Thermometer

-A remote grill thermometer is a great accessory to utilize for grilling in the rain.
+A wireless/bluetooth grill thermometer is a great accessory to utilize for grilling in the rain.
 They allow you to monitor your grill’s cooking chamber temperature as well as your food’s internal temperature while you stay dry.

 If you’re searing on high heats, we’d still recommend checking your food frequently in person.
 But for longer cooks on low or medium temperatures, definitely utilize a remote grill thermometer to make your life easier.

-Pre Cook Your Food (Reverse Sear)
+Pre Cook Your Food Indoors (Reverse Sear)

 Where possible, you should try to pre cook your food to minimize the amount of time you spend grilling in the rain.
 The reverse sear method of grilling is one I use even when it’s not raining, but it’s a perfect technique to use in the rain.

 Basically, you take your food (best with burgers and steaks) and cook them in an oven until they are just below your desired internal temperature.
 I take steaks out of the oven at 120 degrees Fahrenheit and burgers out at 128 degrees Fahrenheit.

 From there, you take the pre cooked food to your grill which is pre heated to high temperatures.
 Place the food on the grill and sear to achieve those beautiful grill marks and crispy crust we all love.